Ryen-K/libft/README.md

 # libft

+## Verision History
+Latest:
+v2.0: file structure made more efficient and scalable for future use v1.0: basic Moulinette approved version

 ## Overview
 This repository contains my personal C library, "Libft", developed as part of the 42 school curriculum.
 The project involves reimplementing a variety of standard C library functions, as well as creating additional utility functions.
 This library serves as a foundational toolkit for subsequent projects within the curriculum and demonstrates my understanding of C programming fundamentals.